 The drone threat is currently moderate following the Houthi announcement on 19 January 2025 that trade through the Red Sea and the Gulf of Aden would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
+A subsequent Houthi statement singled out commercial connections to port calls in Haifa.
 A re-start to the Houthi campaign is possible, based on Houthi perceptions of Israeli actions or in response to US military action against Iran.
-However, the general targeting of merchant vessels is unlikely in the short term for the Indian Ocean.
+This threat level remains unchanged for now despite the 6 and 7 July attacks on two bulk carriers, the MAGIC SEAS and the ETERNITY C., in the southern Red Sea - the first incidents in 2025.
+The threat level will be reassessed as more analysis takes place.
 There are currently no other implications in the Indian Ocean of the Israeli/US military operations against Iran and any possible Iranian response.